istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

     {{< /text >}}

 {{< warning >}}
-This is only for demo usage and should not be used in production.
+This profile is only for demo usage and should not be used in production.
 {{< /warning >}}

 1. (Optionally) change profiles from the demo profile to one of the following profiles: